RERides-EV/FrontiEV/README.md

 # FrontiEV
 Arduino code to control FrontiEV components

-Modules will be included for each component to be controlled by the Arduino Uno R4 WiFi with CAN BUS Shield
+Modules for each component will be pulled from other repositories and included to be controlled by the Arduino Uno R4 WiFi with CAN BUS Shield

 Modules
 - Air Conditioner